 Get Started with Basic Estate Planning

-It may make sense to consider the use of a trust if you own real estate or other assets that would need a new title or deed.
-Trusts can help avoid the need of probate and often can reduce costs.
+Revocable living trusts: It may make sense to consider the use of a trust if you own real estate or other assets that would need a new title or deed.
+Trusts can help avoid the need for probate and often can reduce costs.

-Many people pre-pay estate taxes and leave behind specific instruction for a final service.
-These instructions are often hand written and a nice place to keep them is with your will.
+Funeral costs: Many people pre-pay estate taxes and leave behind specific instruction for a final service.
+These instructions are often, and a nice place to keep them is with your will.
 It is a good idea to inform a child or a close friend of their existence.

-Your health directives and your power of attorney should be kept safe and trusted friends or children should know their location.
-Other items to keep safe could be deeds, brokerage account information, IRA information, funeral plans, general financial information and tax returns.
+Safe storage: Your health directives and your power of attorney should be kept safe and trusted friends or children should know their location.
+Other items to keep safe could be deeds, brokerage account information, IRA information, funeral plans, general financial information, and tax returns.